syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 ## TextChanged

-`TextChanged` event is triggered when we changing the text of SfAutoComplete.
+The `TextChanged` event is triggered when you change the text of SfAutoComplete.

-Code snippet of TextChanged event:
+Code snippet of TextChanged event

 {% tabs %}